 Despite the successful outcome of that treatment and the clinical trial programme before it, within two years Glybera’s European marketing licence was left to expire.
 The three remaining manufactured doses were all but given away.
 At a cost of €1 each, three final patients were treated – all responded well to the treatment.

-As gene therapy research evolves into treating more-common diseases, the issue of pricing and reimbursement will become ever more important.
-Gene therapy for haemophilia is currently a target for several companies and, although no pricing has been announced, the question of funding the six- or seven-figure cost per patient is one that is taxing governments and insurance companies alike.
+As gene therapy research evolves towards treating more common diseases, the issue of pricing and reimbursement will become ever more important.
+Gene therapy for haemophilia is currently a target for several companies and, although no pricing has been announced, the question of funding the six- or seven-figure cost per patient is one that is challenging both governments and insurance companies.

 Payers are already beginning to examine ways to spread the potential costs of gene therapy.
-The ‘pay-up-front’ model used for most treatments is not ideal, particularly as real-world data on the long-term efficacy of these products are not yet available.
+The ‘upfront’ payment model used for most treatments is not ideal, particularly as real-world data on the long-term efficacy of these products are not yet available.
 Incremental payments have been suggested as an alternative – where an individual patient gains and maintains benefit, payments would continue.
 Conversely, payments could be revoked if the patient falls out of remission.
 This model is already in use.
-Novartis, which markets tisagenlecleucel, a chimeric antigen receptor T-cell therapy for cancer treatment, only charges its price of $475,000 per patient if they enter remission within the first month.
+Novartis, which markets tisagenlecleucel, a chimeric antigen receptor T-cell therapy for cancer treatment, only charges $475 000 per patient if they enter remission within the first month.

-As gene therapies begin to enter the market, payers, insurance companies, governments and pharmaceutical companies will need to work together, whatever the arguments for cost-effectiveness.
+As gene therapies begin to enter the market, payers, insurance companies, governments and pharmaceutical companies will need to work together, regardless of differing opinions on cost-effectiveness.
 Designing a payment system that rewards the pharmaceutical company for the time and cost of their research and development, while also maintaining the accessibility of these exciting new treatments for the patients that need them, will become a high priority.